jlim0063/SRBayesAnalyses/README.md

 Datasets containing trial configuration and participant response data can be found within the respective `data_master.csv` files within each Experiment data subfolder.

+OpenSesame files for the Bayes Decisions Task can be found in `materials` directory.

 ### **1.1 Manipulations Checks**